rajkunamaneni/Code-Coverage-Trends/README.md

 We're exploring these key questions:

-* RQ 1: Do popular projects have better code coverage?
+* **RQ 1**: Do popular projects have better code coverage?
 Does a project's code coverage increase or decrease as it becomes more popular?
-* RQ 2: Is there a strong connection between high code coverage and project popularity on GitHub?
+* **RQ 2**: Is there a strong connection between high code coverage and project popularity on GitHub?
-* RQ 3: How does adding new features with varying levels of code coverage affect a project's popularity?
+* **RQ 3**: How does adding new features with varying levels of code coverage affect a project's popularity?

 Our research builds on previous studies that have looked at factors contributing to a project's popularity, but we're adding a new angle by focusing on code coverage.
 We believe that understanding this relationship can help developers improve their projects and attract more users and contributors.